us/dec-tweet-clustering/README.md

 ## Prerequisites
 If you want a virtual enviroment, firstly create it:

 `python -m venv virenv`

 than activate:

 `source virenv/bin/activate`

 finally install packages:

 `pip install -r requirements.txt`

 ## Usage
 Run:

 `python hey_thats_your.py`

+If we want to run on CPU we set the local variable `set CUDA_VISIBLE_DEVICES=-1` then run it otherwise run on GPU.